What's the latest on European travel restrictions?

 - Travel to Portugal for non-essential reasons is limited to EU/EEA citizens only.

-- All arrivals from age 2 and above must provide a negative result from a PCR test when they arrive and will be subject to health screening when they land in Portugal.
+- All arrivals from age 2 and above must provide a negative result from a PCR test and will be subject to health screening when they land in Portugal.

 - Face masks must be worn in public and social distancing and extra hygiene measures are in force in all public settings.